pbs-assess/adv-r-pbs/01-foundations/02-names-and-values.md

     ## function (x, ...)
     ## UseMethod("mean")
-    ## <bytecode: 0x7fa4f3a97808>
+    ## <bytecode: 0x7fc9ed813c08>
     ## <environment: namespace:base>

 ``` r
 lobstr::obj_addr(mean)
 ```

-    ## [1] "0x7fa4f3a978b0"
+    ## [1] "0x7fc9ed813cb0"

 ``` r
 lobstr::obj_addr(base::mean)
 ```

-    ## [1] "0x7fa4f3a978b0"
+    ## [1] "0x7fc9ed813cb0"

 ``` r
 lobstr::obj_addr(get("mean"))
 ```

-    ## [1] "0x7fa4f3a978b0"
+    ## [1] "0x7fc9ed813cb0"

 ``` r
 lobstr::obj_addr(evalq(mean))
 ```

-    ## [1] "0x7fa4f3a978b0"
+    ## [1] "0x7fc9ed813cb0"

 ``` r
 lobstr::obj_addr(match.fun("mean"))
 ```

-    ## [1] "0x7fa4f3a978b0"
+    ## [1] "0x7fc9ed813cb0"

-Yes, they all point to the same underlying function object.
+> Yes, they all point to the same underlying function object.

-*3. By default, base R data import functions, like read.csv(), will automatically convert non-syntactic names to syntactic ones.
+3. By default, base R data import functions, like read.csv(), will automatically convert non-syntactic names to syntactic ones.
 Why might this be problematic?
-What option allows you to suppress this behaviour*
+What option allows you to suppress this behaviour

-Can be problematic because of the complex set of rules for the conversion.
+> Can be problematic because of the complex set of rules for the
+> conversion.
 You may not know what you are getting.
-Can suppress with the `check.names` argument.
+Can suppress with
+> the `check.names` argument.

-*4. What rules does make.names() use to convert non-syntactic names into syntactic ones?*
+4. What rules does make.names() use to convert non-syntactic names into syntactic ones?

-Read the help.
+> Read the help.
 E.g. “The character”X" is prepended if necessary.
+All
-All invalid characters are translated to “.”.
-A missing value is translated to “NA”.
-Names which match R keywords have a dot appended to them.
+> invalid characters are translated to “.”.
+A missing value is
+> translated to “NA”.
+Names which match R keywords have a dot appended
+> to them.
 Duplicated values are altered by make.unique."

-*5. I slightly simplified the rules that govern syntactic names.
+5. I slightly simplified the rules that govern syntactic names.
 Why is .123e1 not a syntactic name?
-Read ?make.names for the full details.*
+Read ?make.names for the full details.

 “A syntactically valid name consists of letters, numbers and the dot or underline characters and starts with a letter or the dot not followed by